Learning Centre

 Biorelevant media

-An improved buffer concentrate for preparation of FaSSIF-V2 has been developed to overcome the limitations of the previous maleic acid buffer system.
+Biorelevant has developed an improved buffer concentrate for preparation of FaSSIF-V2 to overcome the limitations of the previous maleic acid buffer system.

 Tip Image